-Kesher@AA is the religious education initiative for children in grades Pre-K – 6th grade.
-We use the Chai curriculum, which focuses on three areas: Torah, Avodah, and G’milut Chasadim (acts of love an kindness).
+Kesher@AA is the religious education initiative for children grades Pre-K – 6th grade.
+We use the Chai curriculum, which focuses on three areas: Torah, avodah, and g’milut chasadim.

-- Torah is an ongoing dialogue between the text and its students.
+- Torah (traditional Jewish learning) is an ongoing dialogue between the text and its students.
 It is real in our daily lives and goes with us wherever we are.
-Developing the skills to study Torah is essential to integrating Torah into our lives.
+Developing the skills to study Torah is essential to integrating it into our lives.

-- G’milut chasadim is our way of being personally responsible for making the world a better and holier place.
+- G’milut chasadim (acts of lovingkindness) is our way of being personally responsible for making the world a better and holier place.

-In addition to the Judaics portion of the day, our 2nd – 6th graders have an hour of Hebrew to introduce them to the language and begin their preparations for their Bar or Bat Mitzvah.
-Each week, we encourage our students to see past what they “think” Judaism should be and to create a Judaism that is truly theirs; they will do this through enriching text study, authentic Jewish experiences, and engagement with Hebrew language.
-One Saturday a month, our traditional Sunday religious school experience will be replaced by a Shabbat learning experience.
+Each week, we encourage our students to see past what they ‘think’ Judaism should be and try to create a Judaism that is truly theirs.
+This comes through enriching text study, authentic Jewish experiences, and engagement with Hebrew language.

-Children who are a part of Kesher@AA are placed into age-appropriate k’futzot (groups).
-Each k’futzah is guided by a dynamic and passionate educator along with one madrich (teen counselor) as part of the group.
+Children who are a part of Kesher@AA are placed into age-appropriate Hebrew classes based on knowledge level.
+Each class is guided by a dynamic and passionate educator along with one madrich (teen counselor) as part of the group.
 Our madrichim serve as role models for continued Jewish learning and assist our educators in small group activities.

 Hebrew is more than something to learn for one’s Bar or Bat Mitzvah, it is the key to a deeper Jewish existence which opens the door to a world of experiences.
 We seek to develop comfort with the Hebrew language through songs, movement and a spiral curriculum that molds to each child’s skill level.
 Our program includes decoding, comprehension and fluency.
-Our 6th grade class focuses on trope training in preparation for Bar or Bat Mitzvah.
+We will use the Hineni curriculum to develop the following skills while also working on learning prayers.

 Each week we conclude our day together with a camp inspired tefilah including prayers, Jewish and Hebrew songs and movement.
 This is an opportunity to bring our voices together and create a prayerful and mindful kehilah kedosha (holy community).